We have successfully transferred DHHS staff into Life Without Barriers in 2019.

-In each house there will be a LWB RSPM, which will also be accessible on the LWB intranet.
+In each house there is a LWB RSPM, which is also accessible on the LWB intranet.
 All LWB policies and procedures are on the intranet.

 If an employee is not performing to the standards of the organisation how long is the process for termination?

 There are no timeframes specifically attached the processes relative to discipline matter and the length of the process would always be dependent upon the set of specific circumstances, however on of the principles that underpins the discipline process is that matters are addressed in a timely manner.